 As we’ve noted above, bed bugs won’t bite through pajamas, just like in other clothes and fabrics.
-In fact, bed bugs lack teeth that would help them gnaw pajamas, plastic, or other fabric.
+Bed bugs lack teeth to help them gnaw pajamas, plastic, or different material.

 Notably, bed bugs have a sharp and long ‘proboscis’ that they’ll use to suck blood from your blood vessels on the human skin.
 In fact, the bed bug’s proboscis is almost double its body size.

 However, the bed bug’s feeding mechanism is only triggered when the skin lands on the human skin.
 Thus, the bugs can’t poke the proboscis through fabrics, pajamas, and clothes to reach your bare skin.